-126. Some of the Office's preliminary examinations might be concluded during the remainder of 2020 and in 2021.

-127. The criteria set out in article 53(1)(a)(b)(c) of the Rome Statute provide the legal framework for a preliminary examination.
-In order to determine whether there is a reasonable basis to proceed with an investigation into a situation, the Prosecutor must consider jurisdiction, admissibility and the interests of justice.

-128. The preliminary examination process is conducted on the basis of the facts and information available, mostly in open sources such as public documents, reports, videos and other materials of reliable provenance.
-The Office also conducts missions, as required, to meet relevant stakeholders on all sides - from government officials to civil society representatives - for the purpose of gathering information, engaging with State authorities on complementarity issues, and explaining the nature and scope of the preliminary examination process, which is not to be confused with a full-fledged investigation.

-129. All of the information gathered is subjected to a fully independent, impartial and thorough analysis.
+- 126. Some of the Office's preliminary examinations might be concluded during the remainder of 2020 and in 2021. - 127.
+The criteria set out in article 53(1)(a)(b)(c) of the Rome Statute provide the legal framework for a preliminary examination.
+In order to determine whether there is a reasonable basis to proceed with an investigation into a situation, the Prosecutor must consider jurisdiction, admissibility and the interests of justice. - 128.
+The preliminary examination process is conducted on the basis of the facts and information available, mostly in open sources such as public documents, reports, videos and other materials of reliable provenance.
+The Office also conducts missions, as required, to meet relevant stakeholders on all sides from government officials to civil society representatives for the purpose of gathering information, engaging with State authorities on complementarity issues, and explaining the nature and scope of the preliminary examination process, which is not to be confused with a full-fledged investigation. - 129.
+All of the information gathered is subjected to a fully independent, impartial and thorough analysis.
 The Office's findings are preliminary in nature and may be reconsidered in the light of new facts or evidence.
 The goal of this process is to reach a fully informed determination of whether there is a reasonable basis to proceed with an investigation.
 The Rome Statute provides no timeline for such a determination.
-The Office ensures that no preliminary examination takes longer than is necessary to reach a proper assessment of whether the criteria are met that would justify opening an investigation, or not, as the case may be, and where an investigation is indicated, to complete any necessary forward planning.

-130. Preliminary examinations are not only crucial to deciding whether to open a new investigation; they also serve to lay a firm foundation for cooperation when - and if - such an investigation is opened.
+The Office ensures that no preliminary examination takes longer than is necessary to reach a proper assessment of whether the criteria are met that would justify opening an investigation, or not, as the case may be, and where an investigation is indicated, to complete any necessary forward planning. - 130.
+Preliminary examinations are not only crucial to deciding whether to open a new investigation; they also serve to lay a firm foundation for cooperation when - and if - such an investigation is opened.
 Preliminary examinations can also have a preventive effect and may foster domestic efforts to investigate and prosecute, thereby potentially obviating the need for new investigations by the Office.
 Lastly, the analytical work conducted at the preliminary examination phase feeds into the analysis at the investigations phase, should the Prosecutor decide to open an investigation into a situation.
-In view of the increasingly high volume of information received for processing in some of the most recent preliminary examination management at the preliminary examination phase, which has required the dedication of specific resources.
-Furthermore, in line with its strategic plan, the Office has most recently integrated the preliminary examination from the preliminary examination phase, should an investigation be justified in accordance with the statutory criteria, or judicially authorized, as the case may be.
+In view of the increasingly high volume of information received for processing in some of the most recent preliminary examinations, the Office has had to consider ways to improve and strengthen its information management at the preliminary examination phase, which has required the dedication of specific resources.
+Furthermore, in line with its strategic plan, the Office has most recently integrated the preliminary examination process into its core activities of investigation and prosecution to ensure a smooth transition from the preliminary examination phase, should an investigation be justified in accordance with the statutory criteria, or judicially authorized, as the case may be.